sree314/csc293-fall23/printerhelp/wireguard.md

 route get -inet6 trident.thirdlaw.net # only on MacOS
 ```

+This should show that the address is routed through the interface
+identified by `ifconfig`.

 ### Check the IP and Key settings

 Make sure you've sent me the correct IP and the correct _public_ key.